 One of the many reasons we need to grow the Diaper Bank is that it addresses racial and systemic inequities that start as early as infanthood, removing obstacles many families face to childcare and early education.
 Because a supply of clean diapers is required to attend most childcare programs, the Marin Diaper Bank increases access to these programs for low-income infants and toddlers, promoting their healthy development and well-being, and significantly increasing caregivers’ ability to work and go to school.

 DO YOU NEED DIAPERS AND OTHER BABY SUPPLIES?

 Please use the forms/links below to submit your request to the Marin Diaper Bank.
-We distribute diapers and baby supplies once a month and you will need to fill out the request form for each month you need supplies.
-The next distribution is on Saturday, August 20, 2022.
-Deadline to submit applications for August distribution is August 15, 2022.
-On August 17 you will receive an email with the exact date, time, and location for pick up.

-*If you are in immediate need of supplies, please let us know and we will try to help as soon as possible.

-Second pass | One of the many reasons we need to grow the Diaper Bank is that it addresses racial and systemic inequities that start as early as infanthood, removing obstacles many families face to childcare and early education.
-Because a supply of clean diapers is required to attend most childcare programs, the Marin Diaper Bank increases access to these programs for low-income infants and toddlers, promoting their healthy development and well-being, and significantly increasing caregivers’ ability to work and go to school.

-DO YOU NEED DIAPERS AND OTHER BABY SUPPLIES?

-Please use the forms/links below to submit your request to the Marin Diaper Bank.
 We distribute diapers and baby supplies once a month - next distribution is on Saturday, August 20, 2022.
 Deadline to submit applications for August distribution is August 15, 2022.
 On August 17 you will receive an email with the exact date, time, and location for pick up.

 *If you are in immediate need of supplies, please let us know and we will try to help as soon as possible.